mhdawson/micro-app-electron-launcher/README.md

 npm install micro-app-electron-launcher
 </PRE>

-Alternatively you can clone this repo and then run npm install
+Alternatively you can clone this repo and then run npm install.

 # Configuration